Murder of Mohebullah

 The murder of Mohebullah refers to the 2010 shooting of prisoner Mohebullah in Afghanistan by a US soldier who later pleaded guilty and was convicted by a U.S. military judge.

 On October 17, 2010 "in a jail cell at a U.S. outpost in Afghanistan" prisoner Muhebullah was shot to death after Private First Class David Lawrence had unlocked the door and entered the prison cell of Mohebullah.
-The prisoner was "described by Army officials as a suspected Taliban commander" according to the website of FoxNews.
+The prisoner was "described by Army officials as a suspected Taliban commander" according to the website of Fox News.

-Trial and conviction

-In a U.S. military court, PFC Lawrence was sentenced on May 25, 2011 to 12 and a half years for the premeditated murder of Mohebullah.
+PFC Lawrence pled guilty and on May 25, 2011 a U.S. military court at Fort Carson sentenced him to 12 and a half years for the premeditated murder of Mohebullah.
+He was incarcerated at Fort Leavenworth in Kansas.